Jose de Creeft: Early life

 In 1924, de Creeft developed the process of chased lead, the first of several original techniques he employed.
 After casting the large, rough forms, he hammered, carved and incised the lead with typical chasing tools used in foundries for finishing work.
 Examples of sculptures made with this technique included Portrait of César Vallejo and Orchidia.
 Both works, made in 1924, featured solid forms with open spaces.
 At that time no other artists attempted to use this technique.

 In 1925, de Creeft developed another new technique, now known as found object, or assemblage art, when he was asked to create a piece for the Gran Bal Español by the world-famous flamenco dancer Vicente Escudero.
 At the time, de Creeft was bedridden with fever and flu.
 Upon being told the piece must be ready in days, de Creeft dismantled his stove to create Le Picador, an eight-foot figure on horseback.
 Adding used tire tubes to depict the horse's intestines protruding from its belly, de Creeft paraded his piece through the streets of Paris to great acclaim and the event received worldwide press coverage.

 It was the first time an artist turned scrap metal into sculpture.
 The inspiration for this piece came from his youth, when de Creeft witnessed the mistreatment of horses.
 A relative took him behind the scenes at the bullfight arena where he saw people putting the intestines back in the horses, sewing them up with straw and sending them back to the bullfight.
-Le Picador was displayed at the Société des Artistes Independants the following year.
+Le Picador was displayed at the Société des Artistes Indépendants the following year.
 It was at that time he met Alexander Calder, who became his student in direct carving.
 Upon seeing Calder's mechanical toys, de Creeft encouraged him to display them.
 Calder put his Circus together for the first time in de Creeft's studio where he showed it to other artists.
 Later, Calder and de Creeft became lifelong friends after de Creeft and his family moved to the United States.

 In 1927, de Creeft moved to Mallorca, Spain, when he was commissioned by the painter, Roberto Ramonge to create sculptures for his fourteenth-century fortress, La Fortaleza.
 Granted complete artistic freedom, he undertook the work with such vigor and enthusiasm that in eighteen months he carved more than two hundred pieces in stone.
 While maintaining his residence in Mallorca he exhibited in Paris, and visited there periodically during the following year.